 Learn about lung cancer mutations here.

-The main difference between small and non-small lung cancer is that SCLC usually starts in the bronchi, the airway passages into the lungs.
-NSCLC starts in different locations depending on the subtype a person has.
+The main difference between small and non-small lung cancer is that SCLC usually starts in the bronchi, which are the airway passages into the lungs.
+NSCLC starts in different locations depending on its subtype.

 Learn more about the differences between SCLC and NSCLC here.